oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 used for the combustion chamber. **These are at least the fuel, oxygen, carbon-dioxide and water**.
 For this example we added Argon, and of course - as we are using Air for the combustion - Nitrogen.
-On top, it is highly recommended to specify reasonable ranges for the fluid properties.
-If you have fluid mixtures within your network, the fluid property ranges will keep your fluid properties within the specified ranges for the first three steps of the newton's algorithm in order to stabilize the calculation.

 .. code-block:: python